Connecticut Hall, 203.432.1665

 Special Requirements for the Ph.D.
 Degree

 - In the first two years all students must complete a total of twelve term courses.
 Graduate courses are grouped: (1) metaphysics, theory of knowledge, philosophy of mind, philosophy of language, philosophy of science; (2) ethics, aesthetics, philosophy of religion, political philosophy, philosophy of law, and theory of value; (3) history of philosophy.
 No more than six of the twelve and no fewer than two courses may be taken in each group.
-At least one of the twelve courses taken must be logic (unless the logic requirement is satisfied in some other way) and this course does not count towards the required minimum of two within any of the three categories.
+At least one of the twelve courses taken must be logic (unless the logic requirement is satisfied in some other way), and this course does not count toward the required minimum of two within any of the three categories.

 - Two qualifying papers must be submitted, one in the history of philosophy, the other in another distribution area.
 These papers must be more substantial and professional than an ordinary term paper.